.gif)

 Moreover, if you have never tasted "balot" (duck egg), "dinuguan" (pork blood stew), fried frog, or "isaw" (grilled pork or chicken liver), then you better brace yourself.
 These are traditional foods that are popular in Philippine culture.
 They may not look that presentable, but they can taste really good.
 They are even fun to prepare.
 If you will be adventurous enough to try these then rest assured that you will get along well with most Filipinos.

 If you are planning to experience our culture, get some liguistic skills.
 Some rural folk are not yet used to speaking and hearing foreign languages, except for English.
 There are phrases which can help you communicate with Filipinos.
 The tradition of Filipinos is saying "po" and "opo" as a form of respect to the elderly.
 When talking to them for the first time, greet them the Filipino way.
-Say Magandang umaga (Good morning), magandang tanghali (noon), magandang hapon (afternoon), or magandang gabi (evening)."
-Meanwhile, express your gratitude by saying samalat which means "thank you."
-When it is time for you to leave, do not forget to say paalam, which means "goodbye."
+Say Magandang umaga (

 These three things are not really hard to do since Filipinos are considerate, especially to foreigners.
 They will help you out and explain their traditions in case you find them a little daunting.
 So be adventurous.
 Visit the Philippines, and find out how Filipinos live and make visitors feel at home.
 You wouldn't feel strange at all.